GDC-ConsumerEdge/parameter-store/README.md

 files (CSVs) into the application, and to add some basic validators.
 This example file demonstrates how to load the database with clusters and validators and should be modified to the specific use case.

-The cloud build file is expected to be submitted by a user with Cloud Build submitter IAM permissions to the Cloud Build API.
-To get started, copy the load_db.py file into an empty directory and colocate SoT files adjacent to it.
+The build file is expected to be submitted by a user withCloud Build Submitter IAM role (or equivalent permissions) to the Cloud Build API.
+To get started, copy the `load_db.py` file into an empty directory and colocate SoT files adjacent to it.

 ```shell
 mkdir db_loader